Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/06_symbolic_executor.typ

 + *Interpreter:* Execute statements, update state
 + *Path explorer:* Manage multiple paths, detect bugs

+This chapter brings together everything we've learned --- abstract domains, BDDs, control flow, and path-sensitive analysis --- into a complete symbolic execution engine.
+Study this implementation to see all the pieces working in harmony:

+#example-reference(
+  "symbolic_execution",
+  "executor.rs",
+  "symbolic_executor",
+  [
+    Complete symbolic execution engine implementation with expression evaluation, path branching, assertion checking, and bug detection.
+    This is the culmination of all concepts from previous chapters working together in a production-ready system.
+  ],
+)

 #figure(
   caption: [Symbolic executor architecture.
 The path explorer manages a worklist of symbolic states, each containing a BDD path condition and symbolic environment.
 The interpreter processes statements, forking states at branches.
 Bug detectors check for violations by querying path feasibility.],